 Walks, Talks & Films on the African History of London

-Watch our superb, monthly African Odysseys Films @BFI Southbank/Phoenix HERE
+Attend our superb, monthly African Odysseys Films or our walks, talks and courses HERE

-- The Amazing James Baldwin 5 week course HERE
+- The Amazing James Baldwin 5 week course from February 2018 HERE

-- Clapham Common Sunday 27 August 1pm HERE
+- Clapham Common Walk 26th November 1pm HERE

 - Bus Tours on demand